2019 Animal Welfare Investigation Training Dates - Scholarships Available for VVMA Members. For more information, click here.

-The VVMA recently introduced a program geared to elementary school-aged children to teach them how to interact safely around dogs in order to avoid bites.
-National Dog Bite Prevention Week is April 7-13.
-If you are interested in participating in the VVMA's effort or in learning more about bringing the program to your local school, please contact VVMA Executive Director Kathy Finnie at 802-878-6888 or email@example.com.
+The VVMA has a program geared to elementary school-aged children to teach them how to interact safely around dogs in order to avoid bites.
+If you are interested in participating in the VVMA's effort or in learning more about bringing the program to your local school, please contact VVMA Executive Director Kathy Finnie at 802-878-6888 or firstname.lastname@example.org.
 VVMA Members: login to the Members Only section of our website for information on our program.
 Public information on dog bite prevention is available here on our website, and educators interested in learning more about our program click here.
 VVMA press release on the program.

 The VVMA monitors the legislature for bills impacting animal health and welfare, and the practice of veterinary medicine.
-The 2019/2020 Legislative Session has begun, and the VVMA will post here the bills we are tracking during this legislative session.
-You will be directed to log in as a VVMA member to view this information, then go to Government Affairs - State Government.
-If you have any questions about legislative activity, or would like information on becoming part of the VVMA Government Relations Committee, contact GRC Chair Dr. David Hyde at firstname.lastname@example.org.
+We are mid-way through the 2019/2020 Legislative Session, and the VVMA has a list of all the bills we are tracking.
+Click here and you will be directed to log in as a VVMA member to view this information, then go to Government Affairs - State Government.
+If you have any questions about legislative activity or would like information on becoming part of the VVMA Government Relations Committee, contact GRC Chair Dr. David Hyde at email@example.com.